Arno65/Advent-of-Code-2022/README.md

 Day 14 has solutions in Haskell.

 Day 15 has only the solution for part 1 in Haskell.\
 (This code is slow.
-A faster version for both parts will probably be posted during the holidays.)
+A faster version for both parts will probably be posted afterwards.)

 Day 17, 21, 23 and 24 have solutions in Haskell.